 Fund Percentage of Average Daily Net Assets

 Muirfield Fund 0.20%

 Spectrum Fund 0.25%

 Global Allocation Fund 0.25%

 Balanced Fund 0.25%

 Moderate Allocation Fund 0.25%

 Conservative Allocation Fund 0.25%

 Dynamic Allocation Fund 0.25%

-Quantex Fund 0.20%
+Sector Rotation Fund 0.20%

 Tactical Income Fund 0.25%

 Institutional Prime Money Market Fund 0.20%

-In addition, the Distribution Plan provides that it may not be amended to increase materially the costs which the Fund may bear for distribution pursuant to the Plan without shareholder approval of the Plan, and that other material amendments of the Plan must be approved by the Board, and by the Trustees who are not "interested persons" of the Trust (as defined in the Act) and who have no direct or indirect financial interest in the operation of the Plan or in the related service agreements, by vote cast in person at a meeting called for the purpose of voting on the Plan.
+In addition, the Distribution Plan provides that it may not be amended to increase materially the costs which the Fund may bear for distribution pursuant to the Plan without shareholder approval of the Plan, and that other material amendments of the Plan must be approved by the Board, and by the Independent Trustees and who have no direct or indirect financial interest in the operation of the Plan or in the related service agreements, by vote cast in person at a meeting called for the purpose of voting on the Plan.

-The Plan for each of the Trust's Funds is terminable at any time by vote of a majority of the Trustees who are not "interested persons" and who have no direct or indirect financial interest in the operation of the Plan or in any of the related service agreements or by vote of a majority of the Trust's shares.
-Any service agreement terminates upon assignment and is terminable without penalty at any time by a vote of a majority of the Trustees who are not "interested persons" and who have no direct or indirect financial interest in the operation of any of the Plans or in any of the related service agreements upon not more than 60 days' written notice to the service organization or by the vote of the holders of a majority of the Trust's shares, or, upon 15 days' notice, by a party to a service agreement.
+The Plan for each of the Trust's Funds is terminable at any time by vote of a majority of the Independent Trustees who have no direct or indirect financial interest in the operation of the Plan or in any of the related service agreements or by vote of a majority of the Trust's shares.
+Any service agreement terminates upon assignment and is terminable without penalty at any time by a vote of the Independent Trustees who have no direct or indirect financial interest in the operation of any of the Plans or in any of the related service agreements upon not more than 60 days' written notice to the service organization or by the vote of the holders of a majority of the Trust's shares, or, upon 15 days' notice, by a party to a service agreement.